open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 }
 ```

-The expression `math.Ceil(expr) - 1` rounds the calculated index up
-and subtracts 1 to ensure the correct boundary inclusivity.
-Note thatl
-in the example Golang code above, the built-in `math.Log2E` is defined
-as the inverse of the natural logarithm of 2, i.e., `1 / ln(2)`.

-The use of `math.Ceil(expr) - 1` is not guaranteed to be exact, even
+The use of `math.Log()` to calculate the bucket index is not
+guaranteed to be exactly correct near powers of two.
+Values near a
+boundary could be mapped into the incorrect bucket due to inaccuracy.
+Defining an exact mapping function is out of scope for this document.

+However, when inputs are an exact power of two, it is possible to
-for power-of-two inputs.
-Since it is relatively simple to check for
+calculate the exactly corect bucket index.
+Since it is relatively
-exact powers of two, implementations SHOULD consider such a special
+simple to check for exact powers of two, implementations SHOULD
-case:
+apply such a special case:

 ```
 // MapToIndex for any scale, exact for powers of two. func MapToIndex(value float64) int {
+    // Special case for power-of-two values.
-	if getSignificand(value) == 0 {
+    if frac, exp := math.Frexp(value); frac == 0.5 {
-		return (MapToIndexScale0(value) << scale) - 1
+        return ((exp-1) << scale) - 1
     }
     scaleFactor := math.Ldexp(math.Log2E, scale)
-    return math.Ceil(math.Log(value) * scaleFactor) - 1
+    // Note: math.Floor(value) equals math.Ceil(value)-1 when value
+    // is not a power of two, which is checked above. return math.Floor(math.Log(value) * scaleFactor)
 }
 ```